An engineer in the electrical engineering field, Charles has worked in the field of equipment qualification for nuclear facilities since 2017.

 An industrial player with no nuclear experience was able to develop and successfully qualify equipment

-Another example of a successful qualification process is that used for an industrial mixer for the French Alternative Energies and Atomic Energy Commission (CEA).
+Another example of successful qualification is the industrial mixer for the CEA.

-Thanks to Assystem’s engineering expertise, an industrial player with no nuclear experience was able to develop and successfully qualify equipment that met the CEA’s specific needs.
+Thus, thanks to Assystem's engineering skills, an industrial company with no experience in the nuclear industry was able to successfully develop and qualify equipment that met the specific needs of the CEA.

 Equipment qualification – a profession in its own right

 Once the qualification requirements have been determined and the equipment to be qualified has been defined, the first step is to determine the qualification strategy, which can be demonstrated either by analysis, or by tests (on model equipment to be determined), or by the mixed method (analysis and tests).
 The chosen strategy is detailed and justified in the qualification program (written by the supplier if it is his responsibility), which the operator must validate.
 "Entrusting the qualification to the qualification center as soon as the strategy is established reduces the risk of failure due to poor representativeness of the model material or to avoid qualifications by analysis that turn out to be impossible," he insists, while recommending that the materials that present the greatest risk of failure in tests be prioritized from the start.
 Indeed, a major "non-conformity" observed during the last tests of the test line can lead to a modification of the equipment design and then to the resumption of a new complete test campaign; this scenario considerably lengthens the time required to qualify the equipment, given that a complete qualification campaign can last from 6 to 18 months..

 The goal of the qualification strategy is to define the qualification campaign as accurately as possible before it is launched, in order to optimize its duration and reduce the risks associated with a failure or lack of prior analysis.